Julie Collins, since 2007.

 2010 two-candidate-preferred result

 Booths have been divided into three areas, along local government boundaries: Clarence, to the east of Hobart; Kingborough to the south of Hobart; and Huon Valley in the south-west.
 While Huon Valley covers a large area stretching to the south-western corner of Tasmania, all of the polling places lay at the eastern edge of the council area.

-The ALP won a majority of the two-party-preferred vote in all three areas, ranging from 61.9% in Kingborough to 64.7% in Clarence.
+The ALP won a majority of over 60% in all three areas, varying from 60.1% in Kingborough to 62.3% in Huon Valley.

 The Greens vote varied from 18.3% in Clarence to 24.1% in Huon Valley.

 |Voter group||GRN %||ALP 2PP %||Total votes||% of votes|